cran/ggstatsplot/README.md

-  mean.plotting = TRUE, # whether mean for each group is to be displayed mean.ci = TRUE, # whether to display confidence interval for means mean.label.size = 2.5, # size of the label for mean type = "p", # which type of test is to be run k = 3, # number of decimal places for statistical results outlier.tagging = TRUE, # whether outliers need to be tagged outlier.label = Sepal.Width, # variable to be used for the outlier tag
+  mean.plotting = TRUE, # whether mean for each group is to be displayed mean.ci = TRUE, # whether to display confidence interval for means mean.label.size = 2.5, # size of the label for mean type = "parametric", # which type of test is to be run k = 3, # number of decimal places for statistical results outlier.tagging = TRUE, # whether outliers need to be tagged outlier.label = Sepal.Width, # variable to be used for the outlier tag